pemcg/mastering-automation-addendum-for-cloudforms-4.6/preface.md

 # Acknowledgements

-Several people have contributed code samples, explanations and ideas to this addendum, including Christian Jung, Franck Grosjean, Jeff Warnica, Ian Tewksbury, Brant Evans, Greg McCullough and Jason Ritenour.
+Much of the content for this book has been taken and edited from various sources both inside and outside of Red Hat.
+Many people have contributed to the original articles and code samples, and have offered explanations and ideas to this addendum.
+The author would like to thank Christian Jung, Franck Grosjean, Jeff Warnica, Ian Tewksbury, Brant Evans, Samson Wick, Greg McCullough, Bill Fitzgerald and Jason Ritenour for their original work.

 # Conventions Used in This Addendum